-However, if you are seasoned dieter looking to overcome your plateau then you might want to go for the 28-day value pack (priced at $45).
+However, if you are a seasoned dieter looking to overcome your plateau then you might want to go for the 28-day value pack (priced at $45).

 The company has taken a step further to protect its consumers.
-They have put in place a 100% money back guarantee scheme, which allows you to be compensated in case you are not satisfied with the results.
+They have put in place a 100% money-back guarantee scheme, which allows you to be compensated in case you are not satisfied with the results.

-The company’s official website claims that the product is made in an FDA and cGMP compliant facility.
-And that all its ingredients are non-GMO, gluten-free, soy-free and dairy-free.
+The company’s official website claims that the product is made in an FDA and cGMP-compliant facility.
+And that all its ingredients are non-GMO, gluten-free, soy-free, and dairy-free.
 They also claim that the tea is independently tested.

 Let’s Look At Some Of The Main Fit Tea Ingredients: